Below you’ll find answers to the questions we get asked the most.

 - Time out if required

-- Other therapies as agreed with your Counsellor including EMDR (eye movement desensitisation and reprocessing, complementary therapies and group activities.
+- Other therapies as agreed with your Psychotherapist including EMDR (eye movement desensitisation and reprocessing, and group activities.
 For more details, please visit our Support Services section.

 Break The Silence welcomes people of all genders without prejudice and supports equality and diversity.
 However, we are unable to support people who have committed, been charged or convicted of a sexual offence.

 Break The Silence provide support for residents in East and North Ayrshire (aged 13+).
 In addition we can provide support for people who were abused/neglected as children while living in care in Scotland as we are a registered provider in partnership with Future Pathways.

-Rape and childhood sexual abuse issues can affect family members as well as the victim.
+Sexual trauma issues can affect partners and family members.
 Finding out that a partner or family member has experienced sexual trauma can have a devastating effect and they may experience overwhelming feelings of distress, anger and guilt.
 We offer to see any family member or partner over 13 years of age in East or North Ayrshire who feels they need to speak to someone.
 These sessions are free and are limited to 4 appointments.

 Everyone’s therapeutic journey is unique, therefore the support that we provide has been created to be flexible so that support can be tailored to meet a Client’s needs and priorities.